 I should note that Ghost does point to some experts who can provide for-fee development services, and there are occasional enquiries on the Forum looking for freelance design or development input.

 One drawback of the general themes environment is that you have to buy before you try.
-Indeed, one of the reasons I began using Krabi was that it offered a refund if things did not work out in early stages.
+One of the reasons I began using Krabi was that it offered a refund if things did not work out in early stages.
 But this is not common.
 This means that the initial choice may be based on surface style.
 One does begin to develop better cues - is there online documentation and what does it look like, for example.
 However, it would also be good to be able to assess the clarity of the file structure of the theme, check whether there is helpful commenting, and so on.

 The curse of knowledge